tracee/tracee/README.md

 ## Getting started

-The steps to get tracee up and running pretty much depends on your application scenario.
+The steps to get TracEE up and running pretty much depends on your application scenario.
 The most common use case would be to propagate context information from a servlet container based frontend to an ejb based backend.